Three women smiling in the sun.

 The third skin type reflects the rhythmic balance between nerve-sense impulses and metabolic activity.
 The “T-zone” (forehead, nose and chin) tends to be oily where the sebaceous glands are more active.
 The care of combination skin must therefore be well adapted to the skin’s individual needs.

-Shop face care for combination skin
+Products for oily and combination skin

 Men’s skin